sichkar-valentyn/Intelligent_Mobile_Robot/README.md

 With the help of Ultrasonic sensors and seeing the obstacles to avoid the collisions.

 ### Checking the abilities to overcome obstacles
-Implementing High Pass Six Wheel Base.
+Implementing HPSWB.

 ### Creating the Mobile Application Arduino-Android
-Application to control the SWB via phone.
+Application to control the HPSWB via phone.

 ### Adding the camera
 Working with computer vision.